Core Sound 17 Mark 3

 "Great work on the design and CNC skills by the way, I'll never cut out another part again!
 Most fun I've had building a boat."

-As our first few builders start to finish the their new Mark 3’s we have been working hard to complete a detailed assembly manual.
-The current version of the manual is available to download on our downloads page for a modest fee.
+The current version of the manual can be purchased on our downloads page note that it will be manually emailed so please allow 24 hours for receipt.
 If you end up purchasing a complete set of plans or kit, remind us to credit you the cost of the manual!

 Full Size Templates and Construction Plans: $220